oktayesenn/js-function-and-scope/readme.md

 Write one function per bullet point.
 Write a function that:

-- Console logs "hello"
-- Console logs "world"
+- Console logs "hello world"
 - Takes a parameter called "name" and console logs it
 - Takes a parameter called "name" and console logs "hello" + name
 - Takes a parameter called "number" and multiplies it by itself, then console logs the result

 These functions should all return something.
-Each should:
+Log the result of each by storing it in a variable, then `console.log` the variable:

 - Take a number as a parameter and return itself squared.
 - Have 3 optional parameters, all numbers.
 Add all the numbers together.
 If the function is called without passing any numbers in, simply return 10.
 - Take a number and add some amount of zeroes to the end, returning it (make sure you return a number, not a string)
-- return a function that console logs 'hello world' (yes you can write functions inside functions!)
+- Return a function that console logs 'hello world' (yes you can write functions inside functions!)

-Also, write some functions with side effects.

-- Declare a variable, assigning a string to it.
-Then write a function that modifies that string without returning anything.
-- Declare a variable, assigning an array that contains 5 numbers to it.
-Then write a function that removes the first item from the array.

-Lastly:
+Return vs side effects:

 - Write two functions that do the same thing, but one returns the value and the other modifies a variable with side effects.
 - The functions should both add the string "flabbergasted" on to the end of an array

-### Function Declarations and Expressions (10 min / 0:50)
+### Function Declarations and Expressions

-There are two ways to define a function...
+There are two ways to define a function.

 #### Declaration

+So far we've used the function declaration syntax to define functions:

 ```js
 function multiply(num1, num2) {